Multi-channel network: Purpose

-An MCN works by a company setting up an account with YouTube CMS (the system used for ContentID), the company adds anyone who signs a contract with them to their CMS, allowing users (and the CMS account owner) to use monetization, block and track policies.
-Monetization allows for videos to generate revenue, Block prevents access to videos and Track allows content owners to see the analytics of 're-uploads' and copyright infringing content.
+An MCN works by a company setting up an account with YouTube CMS (the system used for Content ID), the company adds anyone who signs a contract with them to their CMS, allowing users (and the CMS account owner) to use monetization, block and track policies.
+Monetization allows for videos to generate revenue, Block prevents access to videos and Track allows content owners to see the analytics of re-uploads and copyright infringing content.
 Some MCN partners can block videos by country (e.g., if a video is uploaded with a banned or unlicensed logo).

 MCNs have been described as a means to "negate the hassle involved when seeking out your own advertising opportunities on the site."
 Advertisers who work with MCNs can pay for services including overlay adverts, product placement and in show sponsorships, aiming to gain repeated exposure, endorsement by YouTube personalities, and increased audience engagement, especially compared with television advertisements which are often ignored or skipped.